 - Remove tagine from the pot, dry it with a soft towel and brush some olive oil over any unglazed edges or surfaces.
 Place in a cold oven and set a timer for 2 hours, then turn the oven on to 300° F.

 - Turn the oven off after 2 hours and let cool completely with the door closed.

 - Wash the tagine by hand, dry it with a towel, and rub all surfaces of the tagine with olive oil and a paper towel.
 The tagine should be ready for use now.

 - Mix the smoked sea salt and harissa powder together in a small dish and rub all of it all over the chicken.
 Let it sit while prepping the other ingredients.

 - Melt the butter in the skillet with the olive oil on the stovetop over medium heat.
 Add the chicken with a pair of tongs and brown on all sides for roughly 2 minutes on each side.
 Remove from heat.

 - Add a single layer of carrots and beans to the bowl of the tagine or casserole.
 Place the chicken on top of the bed, spine-side down on top.

 - Peel the lemon rind with the vegetable peeler and set aside.
 Slice the lemon into quarters and stick one inside the cavity.

 - Tie the legs together with twine and tuck the wings under the body.
-Add slices of lemon peel to and around the body, then pour in the chickpeas and carrots into the bowl meet its inner edge.
+Place slices of lemon peel on and around the body, then pour in the chickpeas and carrots into the bowl meet its inner edge.
 Scatter half the chives over the lot, pour the milk and fish sauce over the vegetables.
 Dot the remaining butter on top of the chicken and vegetables.

 - Cover the tagine and carefully place into a cold oven.
 Place a pizza sheet with foil underneath to catch any spills.
 Set the timer to 3 hours and the temperature to 320° F.